 Chemical Reactions

 Acetic acid is used as a catalyst in many chemical reactions.
-Its acidic properties can facilitate reactions such as esterification, where an alcohol reacts with a carboxylic acid to form an ester and water.
+Its acidic properties can allow reactions such as esterification, where an alcohol reacts with a carboxylic acid to form an ester and water.

 Factors Affecting Acidity